nicolasochem/tzip/TZIP-1.md

     the TZIP is compatible with the current protocol, and may be updated without changing its TZIP index
-  * :arrow_right: Final -- Some TZIPs may move to Final, which indicates that the TZIP is compatible with the current protocol, and may be updated without changing its TZIP index
+  * :arrow_right: Final -- Some TZIPs may move to Final, which indicates that the TZIP is compatible with the current protocol, but may **not** be updated without changing its TZIP index
   * :x: -- A Last Call which results in material changes or substantial unaddressed technical complaints will cause the TZIP to revert to Draft.